louisgrasset/touitomamout/README.md

 - `write:statuses`: post toots
 - `write:accounts`: update your profile
 3. Populate the [Environment](#Environment) section with your `access token`.

-### RSSHub configuration
-You can rely on the public instance `rsshub.app` but you can also [self-host](https://docs.rsshub.app/en/install) your own.
-The public instance can sometimes be out of sync because of the number of requests made on this one.

 ### Environment
 First things first, please copy the [`.env.example`](https://github.com/louisgrasset/touitomamout/blob/main/.env.example) file to `.env`.